-- Marketable common stocks, preferred stocks convertible into common stocks, and fixed income securities convertible into common stocks are permissible equity investments. - The use of Exchange Traded Funds (ETFs) and derivatives (such as options, warrants, and futures) to establish unleveraged long positions in equity markets are permissible. - Equity holdings in a single company (including common stock and convertible securities) are limited to a greater of 10 percent or manager's benchmark weight of the manager's total portfolio measured at market value without prior Board approval. - A minimum of 25 individual stocks should be held in the portfolio at all times. - Equity holdings should represent at least 95 percent of the portfolio at all times.
+- Marketable common stocks, preferred stocks convertible into common stocks, and fixed income securities convertible into common stocks are permissible equity investments. - The use of Exchange Traded Funds (ETFs) and derivatives (such as options, warrants, and futures) to establish unleveraged long positions in equity markets are permissible. - Equity holdings in a single company (including common stock and convertible securities) are limited to a greater of 10 percent of the manager's total portfolio measured at market value or the manager's benchmark weight plus 1% without prior Board approval. - A minimum of 25 individual stocks should be held in the portfolio at all times with the exception of a minimum of 20 individual stocks for the internally managed terror-free portfolio. - Equity holdings should represent at least 95 percent of the portfolio at all times.
 It is highly desirable for equity portfolios to remain as fully invested as practical. - Equity holdings in any one country should not exceed 40 percent without prior Board approval. - For an indexed equity portfolio, the investment manager may utilize either a full replication approach or sampling techniques to create a portfolio with portfolio characteristics similar to the mandate's benchmark, while not investing in all stocks in the benchmark.
-Also, an index manager may use options and futures in attempting to track the benchmark, but not in a manner which leverages the portfolio. - For investment manager(s) benchmarked to the MSCI All Country World Index ex U.S. (Net), the portfolio should not exceed 40 percent in emerging market equities without prior Board approval. - For investment manager(s) benchmarked to the MSCI EAFE Index (Net), the portfolio should not exceed 20 percent in emerging market equities without prior Board approval. - Currency hedging decisions are at the discretion of the investment manager.
+Also, an index manager may use options and futures in attempting to track the benchmark, but not in a manner which leverages the portfolio. - For investment manager(s) benchmarked to the MSCI World Ex US Small Cap (Net), the portfolio should not exceed 20 percent in emerging market equities without prior Board approval. - For investment manager(s) benchmarked to the MSCI EAFE, MSCI ECFE Growth, or MSCI EAFE Value Index (Net), the portfolio should not exceed 20 percent in emerging market equities without prior Board approval.

+• Currency hedging decisions are at the discretion of the investment manager.